brainlife/docs/docs/tutorial/introduction-to-brainlife.md

 7) To view the data, select the eye icon next to the output dataset of interest and choose a viewer.
 For most datasets, 'fsleyes' will be the best viewer to use.
     * If you're not satisfied with the results, you can always delete the archived data and launch the same app with different input parameters.

-### 4. Launch pipelines to efficiently and accurately process entire datasets.
+### D. Launch pipelines to efficiently and accurately process entire datasets.

 The best way to ensure that all data in your project is processed in exactly the same fashion without having to manually launch processes (which is prone to errors) is to use pipelines.
 Pipelines will launch a process for each participant in your dataset that meets certain criteria (i.e. subject number, datatype) with just a few clicks!